How to Stay Hydrated All Summer

 If you needed another reason to eat those fresh fruits and veggies, here it is: Certain fruits and vegetables have high water content.
 Think of summer’s bounty — watermelon, tomatoes, lettuce, cucumbers — for high-water fruits and veggies.

 Sports drinks were designed for one thing — to be used during sports practices and competitions.
-They are good for this time only.
-Outside of sports, they are not a good beverage option because they can be very high in sugar, full of artificial colors and flavors, and even somewhat high in sodium.
-This is fine and even good for sports events and practices, but not for daily drinking.
-Another, and maybe better, the option is to make your own sports drink with water and an electrolyte mix specifically designed for hydration.
+Outside of sports, they are not a good option because they can be very high in sugar, full of artificial colors and flavors, and even somewhat high in sodium.
+This is fine for sports events and practices but not for daily drinking.
+A better option is to make your sports drink with water and an electrolyte mix specifically designed for hydration.
 This will help keep sugar in check.

 Get all the good-for-you groceries you need at Akin’s Natural Foods.
-From vitamins and supplements to fresh and organic groceries, Akin’s has all the truly natural fuel you’re looking for to feel your absolute best – and healthiest – all summer long.
+From vitamins and supplements to fresh and organic groceries, Akin’s has all the natural fuel you’re looking for to feel your absolute best and healthiest all summer long.